mkm29/k3d-cilium/README.md

-# k3d with Podman and Calico CNI
+# k3d with Docker/Podman and Calico CNI

-A comprehensive guide for running k3d (Kubernetes in Docker) clusters using Podman as the container runtime with Calico CNI for advanced networking, security, and network policy management.
+A comprehensive guide for running k3d (Kubernetes in Docker) clusters using Docker or Podman as the container runtime with Calico CNI for advanced networking, security, and network policy management.

 > **Note**: For Cilium CNI setup, please refer to [README-CILIUM.md](README-CILIUM.md)